-The modern field of instructional design is a product of the industrial revolution.
-As such, it brings with it the priorities of the industrial revolution:
+The modern field of instructional design is a product of an ongoing industrial and technological revolution.
+As such, it brings with it the priorities of such an era:

 - standardization and uniformity,